dinde451/jarr.d1/Jarulfs_Guide.md

 is to learn the same spell to the first slvl.
 For scrolls, the mana required to cast a spell is normally a bit less.
 The table below also shows those required magic levels.
-For information about prices and slvl of books, scrolls, and staves with spells, see chapter 3.2.3.
+For information about prices and slvl of books, scrolls, and staves with spells, see CHAPTER_LINK_books-scrolls-and-staves-with-spells.

 <table>
 <tbody>